isomerpages/enterprisesg-rice/_permits/HS Codes and Product Codes.md

 ---
 **What is Harmonised System (HS) Code?**

 It is an international standardised numerical method for classification of goods.
-The codes are categorised based on the type of licence you own.
+The codes are categorised based on the type of licence applied.
 Please use the correct codes in your application.

 **For P-RSS Licence**